ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

       2. New schema: Enter a new schema name in the **Select schema or enter new schema name** field and explicitly click **+ Create new: `<new schema name>`** to create a new schema from the source data.

    xii.
-Select the corresponding Target table options based on the selection (mentioned earlier).
+Select the corresponding Target table options based on the selection of schema.

       1. Existing table: To ingest source data into an existing table.
 Search or select a target table that is listed in the **Select table or enter new table name** drop-down.